bento-platform/bento/docs/reverse-proxy.md

 can obtain SSL certificates from Let's Encrypt using certbot.

-Having a Bento instance on a VM with a public IP is convenient in terms of deployment, but is a security trade-off, as it exposes the VM to attackers.
+Having a Bento instance on a VM with a public IP is convenient in terms of deployment, but is a security trade-off, as it exposes the VM's IP and ports to attackers.

 A more secure deployment can be achieved by using a VM with no public IP to host Bento and proxy the trafic through a reverse-proxy.